karlropkins/align/README.md

 ## Contributing

-Contributions are very welcome, using tidyverse contribution guidance and code of conduct but not as strict as them regarding coding style… [Contributions](https://karlropkins.github.io/align/CONTRIBUTING.html)
+**align** is an in-development package, and contributions are very welcome.
+We are using tidyverse contribution guidance regarding code of conduct but are not strict as them regarding coding style… [Contributions](https://karlropkins.github.io/align/CONTRIBUTING.html)

 ## License